michelmbem/AddyScript/docs/classes.md

 ### Specifying a property:

 A property is a pair of methods used to read and/or write the value of a field.
-AddyScript provides a dedicated syntax for defining properties of a class.
+AddyScript provides a dedicated syntax for defining the properties of a class.
 The specification of a property follows this syntax:

 ```